JeffersonBenzan/prjcursobasico6/README.md

-# PrjCursoBasico6
+# PjrCursoBasico6

-Proyecto Android que permitira calcular tu peso ideal.
-Trabajo final del modulo basico de android de la Certificacion de Altice Hispaniola.
+Android project that will let you know if you are in your ideal weight according to your Body Mass Index (BMI).
+It is the final work of the basic module of the Altice Hispaniola Android Certification.

-## Para Comenzar
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisitos
+### Prerequisites

 What things you need to install the software and how to install them